wska/Katakoda-scenarios/add-login-to-python-flask-app-using-keycloak/intro.md

 *The aim of this tutorial is to:*

 * Showcase how to set up a simple Flask app in Python 3
-* Educate about security, Oauth2, OpenID Connect and Keycloak
+* Introduce Oauth2, OpenID Connect and Keycloak
 * Showcase how to set up Keycloak and host it using Docker
 * Expand the Flask app to allow interaction with the Keycloak server and use it for login procedures for certain endpoints